PC-CALCULATOR

 ':EXAMPLES BEGIN (line 1)

-'Note above the use of the foreign character register å.
+'Note above, the use of the foreign characters å and ä.

-'It can be changed to any available register, if needed.
+'They can be changed to any available variable name,

 'HYPERBOLIC FUNCTIONS